 Offering remote services and resources

-Workshops and services offered by the library will be available for remote users this fall.
+Some workshops and services are offered by the library and will be available for remote users.
 Here are some of the virtual services and resources we offer:

 - Call the Ask Alkek Desk.
 We can help you wherever you are during our desk hours with general library questions.
 Call us at 512.245.2686.

 - Ask a Librarian.
 Click on the vertical button on the right side of the University Libraries home page: library.txstate.edu to submit a question and to chat online with a real librarian (no bots here) during chat hours.
 Submit a question by email after hours and a librarian will respond the next day.